-The second hypothesis proposed to explain the poor accuracy of the ET in the evaluation of atomic spectra was about its possible variational character.
-In atomic systems, the repulsive Coulomb interactions of the electrons tend to give a lower bound while the attractive Coulomb interactions with the nucleus tend to give an upper bound.
-As a result, no prediction can be provided about the variational character of the ET for atomic systems.
+The second hypothesis proposed to explain the poor accuracy of the ET in the evaluation of atomic spectra was related to its lack of variational character.
+In atomic systems, the repulsive Coulomb interactions among the electrons tend to provide a lower bound, while the attractive Coulomb interactions with the nucleus tend to provide an upper bound.
+As a result, predicting the variational character of the ET for atomic systems becomes impossible.

-Such a situation can be reproduced by adding together a first potential leading to an upper bound and a second one leading to a lower bound.
-Furthermore, to handle the presence of the variational character, a constant $C$ is added so that by varying continuously $C$ from $0$ to $1$, one potential is ``turned on" while the other one is ``turned off".
-Consequently, going from $C=0$ to $C=1$ amounts to going from a variational character to the other one.
+To replicate this situation, a potential consisting of two components, one leading to an upper bound and the other to a lower bound, can be considered.
+Additionally, to monitor the presence of the variational character, a constant $C$ is introduced.
+By continuously varying $C$ from $0$ to $1$, one potential is ``turned on" while the other is ``turned off".
+Consequently, the transition from $C=0$ to $C=1$ corresponds to a change in the variational character.

-Let us apply it to a first example.
-On one hand, the cubic potential $V(r) = \alpha \,r^3$ produces a lower bound because its function $b_V(r) = \alpha \, r^{3/2}$ is convex.
+Let us consider a first example to illustrate this approach.
+On one hand, the cubic potential $V(r) = \alpha \,r^3$ exhibits a lower bound because its function $b_V(r) = \alpha \, r^{3/2}$ is convex.
 On the other hand, the linear potential $V(r) = \beta \,r$ produces an upper bound since its function $b_V(r) = \beta \,r^{1/2}$ is concave.
-Therefore, the following potential, that mixes both previous ones, will present preferentially, depending on the value of $C$, one variational character or the other one,
+Therefore, a potential that combines both of these features will preferentially present, depending on the value of $C$, either one variational character or the other,

 When $C=0$, $V(r)$ reduces to the linear potential and when $C=1$, $V(r)$ reduces to the cubic potential.
-To get the approximated spectrum, the compact equations \eqref{compacteq} must be solved once again.
-It yields the following quintic equation,
+To obtain the approximate spectrum, the compact equations \eqref{compacteq} must be solved once again.
+It leads to a quintic equation,

-which has no easy-to-use analytical solution.
-Numerical computations will then be performed for both the ET and its improvement.
+which do not have an easy-to-use analytical solution.
+Therefore, numerical computations will be performed for both the ET and its improvement.

-Results from these computations are gathered in Fig. \ref{MCLiP} ($\alpha$ and $\beta$ are set to $1$).
+The results of these computations are presented in Fig. \ref{MCLiP} (with $\alpha$ and $\beta$ set to $1$).
 As expected, when $C=0$ (pure linear potential), the classical ET provides an upper bound for the energy.
-On the other extreme, when $C=1$ (pure cubic potential), it is a lower bound which is provided.
-For both cases, the results from the improved ET are noticeably more accurate.
+On the other hand, when $C=1$ (pure cubic potential), it provides a lower bound.
+In both cases, the improved ET yields noticeably more accurate results.